 The combination of VR and artificial intelligence (AI) poses immense potential for highly personalized advertisements.
 AI can already collect and analyze data on a user’s preferences and shopping patterns at scale.
 In the future, advertising professionals can incorporate this data into their campaigns — potentially in real time as the technology continues to develop.

-VR may currently be most associated with virtual experiences.
-However, VR/AR technology could also boost advertising opportunities and revenue in the live event sphere.
-For example, if a brand is sponsoring a live festival, the company could overlay virtual ads and digital coupons for its offerings via AR technology.
+VR is revolutionizing the concept of “being there.”
+The NBA, for example, offers VR courtside seats via Meta Quest, allowing subscribers to watch live games as if they were in the arena.
+For advertisers, this opens new opportunities and revenue in the live event sphere.
+For instance, if a brand is sponsoring a live festival, the company could overlay virtual ads and digital coupons for its offerings via AR technology.
 Similarly, businesses hosting live events could augment the experience with various virtual offerings, including compelling visuals and “gamified” activities.

 A natural extension of the try-before-you-buy and virtual room phenomena, 3D virtual storefronts are designed to simulate an in-person shopping experience.
 Customers could interact with a brand’s offerings as if they were in a physical store, including trying on items or viewing product demos.
 Brands could use their 3D virtual storefronts to experiment with different layouts and offerings.
 Also, they could provide a wider range of goods without relying on physical inventory.